 Into the Alps

-At Möslalm you could either hang out, get some local food and just enjoy the fresh alpine air.
+At Möslalm you could either hang out, get some local food or just enjoy the fresh alpine air.
 Or, you could hike around the valley and up into the mountains, as long as you came back before your ride left.
-Thus, choosing both options seemed as a good idea.
+Thus, choosing both options seemed like a good idea.
 First I had a nice lunch, which for me always is Kaiserschmarrn in Austria.
 Which literal means “Emperor’s mess”, but is a sort of shredded pancake, served with jam.
-Very popular among the locals and if made well, an absolute delicious sweet comfort dish.
+Very popular among the locals and if made well a delicious sweet comfort dish.
 When you are at it, tasting local delicatessen, drink Almdudler with your Kaiserschmarrn.
 The fizzy drink made of herbs is a perfect fit.